 Read also our case about Software Development for Battle Company’s Laser Tag Game

 If you ever heard of PUBG or Fortnite, you must know how much this genre is in demand right now.
 Online game development studios all over the world are trying their best to jump into Battle Royale league.
 What is more fascinating, players are so obsessed by this genre that an anonymous entrepreneur has launched the Battle Royale project on the private island in real life.

 As you can see, it’s quite a bandwagon everyone tries to jump on, and you sure can do the same.
 Here are the points to consider when developing a Battle Royale game:

 - Focus on mechanics.
 Battle Royale players appreciate the cool and versatile battle mechanics.
 A broad range of weapons, balanced arsenal and damage are a must to a successful game;

 - Mind your game performance.
 The most burning issue of this genre is the performance concerns.
 You see, there will be dozens of players distributed all across the huge virtual island.
 And every player’s rendering distance should be at max.
 It’s the whole point of Battle Royale – to spot and eliminate the enemy before he or she eliminates you;

 - Paid content.
 We want your game to pay off, right?
-The thing is, the game market if full of free-to-play Battle Royale alternatives, and it won’t be easy to persuade players to buy your game.
-With that said, we recommend you to lean towards the free game with paid content (skins, environment details, other cosmetic benefits).
+The thing is, the game market is full of free-to-play Battle Royale alternatives, and it won’t be easy to persuade players to buy your game.
+With that said, we recommend you lean towards the free game with paid content (skins, environment details, and other cosmetic benefits).
 Just don’t make your Battle Royale game a pay-to-win piece of software.
 Players hate those.

 Massively Multiplayer Online Games: Let’s Make The Fight as Massive as It Gets